samuelmholley1/Life-Command-Rebuild/README.md

 - Confirmed that E2E setup-only deletion is sufficient: tasks are wiped before each run, and new tasks created during tests do not accumulate across runs.
 - All E2E tests now pass in Chromium, WebKit, and Firefox.
 - No teardown is needed unless immediate post-test DB cleanup is required for other workflows.

+---

+### ✅ July 7, 2025: Filtering & Sorting E2E Robustness, Final Production Readiness

+- **Filtering and Sorting E2E Tests:**
+  - Fixed race condition in filtering test by waiting for each task to appear after creation.
+  - Updated sorting test to filter for only the tasks created in the test, ensuring assertions are robust to other tasks in the DB.
+  - All E2E tests now pass in Chromium, WebKit, and Firefox.
+- **Production-Ready:**
+  - All planned features (completion, filtering, sorting) are implemented, tested, and documented.
+  - All code, types, and docs use `completed` (never `is_completed`).
+  - Project is fully production-ready and meets all quality standards.
+- **Next Steps:**
+  - Ready for further features, refactoring, or deployment.